Responsibilities of the Supervisory Board

-The Supervisory Board plays an essential role in governance of the company and forms integral part of the checks and balances of governance and management of the company.
-Major management decisions and AkzoNobel strategy are discussed with, and approved by, the Supervisory Board.
-Its activities and meetings are detailed in a report published every financial year.
-Acting in the interests of AkzoNobel and its stakeholders, the Supervisory Board is also responsible for monitoring the Board of Management and the Executive Committee, as well as for setting the direction of the company's business.
+The Supervisory Board plays an essential role in the checks and balances of the company’s governance and management.
+It is involved in discussions about, and approves, major management decisions and strategy.
+Each financial year, a report is published detailing its activities and meetings.
+Acting in the interests of AkzoNobel and its stakeholders, the Supervisory Board is also responsible for monitoring the Board of Management and the Executive Committee, as well as for setting the company’s business direction.

-- how internal risk management and control systems are structured and operated
+The structure and operation of our internal risk management and control systems

-- the main financial parameters and the financial reporting process
+The main financial parameters and financial reporting process

 The Supervisory Board profile and the Supervisory Board skills matrix together provide a foundation for the Nomination Committee in its review of the skills required on the Supervisory Board, the identification of gaps and the development of criteria for proposed nominations.
 In turn they provide a guideline for nominations and recommendations to the shareholders.